mcstoer/Verus-Desktop/docs/Credentials.md

       - `fromid`: the identity's address (e.g., `CredentialTester@`)
       - `toid`: the same identity's address

-    The result should contain the z-address that will be used to encrypt the credential and its corresponding incoming viewing key (ivk).
+    The result should contain the z-address that will be used to encrypt the credential and the corresponding incoming viewing key (ivk).

     <details><summary>Example:</summary>